 AI and Machine Learning in Financial Technology (FinTech)

-When it comes to artificial intelligence and machine learning, many people start thinking about voice recognition, text processing, and other popular tasks they can deal with.
+When it comes to artificial intelligence and machine learning services, many people start thinking about voice recognition, text processing, and other popular tasks they can deal with.
 However, in fintech, applications of AI and ML are more specific and complicated.
 And here are some of them.

 Risk Management and Loan Underwriting

 Implementing AI in finance and machine learning solutions to make financial risk management more efficient has become a popular practice nowadays.
 And that is pretty logical, as machine learning methods are much more effective than those software applications which are usually used for these goals.
 Apps can only use static information to make predictions, but machine learning offers much more.
 Apart from using financial reports and other related documents to predict trustworthiness, it can also identify the latest market trends and news which can have an impact on the ability to pay.
 A trained model can provide you with a detailed and reliable credit risk assessment.
 Manulife, a Canadian financial services group, is a pioneer in implementing such solutions, and in 2018 they have even announced a $400,000 AI partnership with the University of Waterloo.

 Profiling and Categorizing the Clients